About Us

 In 2018, Emma found her passion working in Paediatric Oncology Trials specifically focusing on Precision Medicine.
 She has continued to work and develop her career within the area ever since.
 She is currently the National Study Coordinator of the Precision Medicine for Children with Cancer (PRISM) study, The ASSET Study, and the Acute Leukaemia Registry.

-Joanne is a National Study Coordinator at KOALA.
+Joanne is a Clinical Trials Officer at KOALA.
 She is responsible for the project management of multiple international and national trials for paediatric neuroblastoma and brain tumours.
 She has extensive knowledge and experience in the trial activities from research concept development to end of trial.
 She has contributed to the success of trials being conducted in accordance with the protocol, standard operating procedures, good clinical practice and other applicable regulations.

 Emma started at KOALA in May, 2023.
 She comes from a background of research administration, having previously worked as a Research and Awards Officer.